icecube/icetray-public/dataclasses/resources/docs/fft.rst

 The Fourier transform and more specifically the discrete Fourier transform (DST), also known as the Fast Fourier Transform (FFT), are critical to the analysis of data that is recorded by antennas.
 Many components of the analysis depends on working in Fourier space as the hardware and antennas themselves include frequency-dependent responses.
-This section includes a discussion about the intricacies of DFTs, the algorithm that is used under the hood (:ref:`fftw3`), and a note about the calucation of energy in the two domains.
+This section includes a discussion about the intricacies of DFTs, the algorithm that is used under the hood (:ref:`fftw3`), and a note about the calculation of energy in the two domains.

 ------------------------------
 The Discrete Fourier Transform